benbalter/schedule-discussion-posts-action/README.md

 Pro-tip: Set a calendar reminder to roll the token prior to the expiration date.

-## Create a discussion post
+## Step 3: Create a draft discussion post

-Discussion posts start as `.md` files in the root of the repository where you set up the Action.
+Discussion posts start as `.md` files in the root of the repository where you set up the Action (the source repository).
 You can schedule as many posts as you'd like.
 Posts are standard Markdown files, with a few extra "front matter" fields at the top.
 Here's an example:

 ```markdown
 ---